AKROGIS/ThemeManager/ThemeManager/Docs/Help.md

 Theme Manager 3.0 is available for ArcGIS 9.3 through ArcGIS 10.6.

-## Using ESRI Metadata Stylesheets
+## Using Esri Metadata Stylesheets

 Stylesheets are required to stylize the metadata in XML format to an easier to read HTML format.
 Esri provides Stylesheets which work with FGDC, ISO, and ESRI formatted XML metadata, however these stylesheets require the use of a esri code library not generally available to custom